 1) Stand-up Paddleboard in Antarctica

-Sail on the Ocean Endeavour if you want to experience the calming, surreal feeling of standing and gliding on the water’s surface among ice floes.
-The 199-guest expedition ship is the only one currently offering stand-up paddleboarding as an optional (added cost) adventure activity.
+Sail on the 199-guest Ocean Endeavour, or 126-guest-average Greg Mortimer or Sylvia Earle if you want to experience the calming, surreal feeling of standing and gliding on the water’s surface among ice floes.
+These three expedition ships are the only ones currently offering stand-up paddleboarding as an optional (added cost) adventure activity.
 The sport of stand-up paddleboarding, a hybrid of surfing and kayaking, gives you a very personal perspective of Antarctica as you stand solo on the stable surf-style board, propelling your way forward with a single, long oar.
-Ocean Endeavour guides take out small groups of 10 paddleboarders in good weather conditions on calm bays and harbors.
+Guides take out small groups of 10 (Ocean Endeavour) or 3-8 (Greg Mortimer & Sylvia Earle) paddleboarders in good weather conditions on calm bays and harbors.

 2) Go the Fastest

-Choose the National Geographic Explorer, which clocks in at up to 18 knots, if you want the fastest Drake Passage crossing.
-Or opt for an air cruise, like the Antarctica Air Cruise or Antarctic Express, which shaves off the days-long Drake Passage Crossing with one-way or round-trip flights.
+Choose these polar expedition ships for their top speeds if you want the fastest Drake Passage crossing: National Geographic Explorer (18 knots), Expedition (17 knots), World Explorer (16 knots) or Ultramarine (16 knots).
+Or opt for an air cruise, like the Antarctica Air Cruise, Antarctica Express Air Cruise, Polar Circle Air Cruise or Antarctic Express: Fly The Drake, which shaves off the days-long Drake Passage Crossing with one-way or round-trip flights.

-Sail aboard the Plancius or Ortelius to experience Antarctica’s underwater world.
+Sail aboard the Plancius, Ortelius, Greg Mortimer or Sylvia Earle to experience Antarctica’s underwater world; the latter two ships additionally offer polar snorkeling.
 More than just ice, you’ll encounter marine life like kelp walls, sea snails, crabs, sea butterflies, jellyfish, sea-hedgehogs, starfish, krill and giant isopods.
 You may have the possibility to share the water with fur seals, leopard seals and penguins.
-Dive sites onboard these two ships are varied and may include shallow ice diving and diving along a wall, and entering the water from a beach or from the Zodiac.
+Dive sites on board these four ships are varied and may include shallow ice diving and diving along a wall, and entering the water from a beach or from the Zodiac.
 The maximum depth is around 20 meters, or 60 feet.
 Note that scuba diving comes at an added cost, and is for experienced divers only who are familiar with cold water diving and dry suit diving (at least 20 dives).

 4) Cruise on the Smallest Ship